Rogue-1/HTB/Machines/Linux/Shoppy.md

 Before we can access the page we need to add it to /etc/hosts.
 At the same time lets run a feroxbuster for more directories and a gobuster for more domain enumeration.

-Feroxbuster gets back to us with a login page.
+Feroxbuster gets back to us with a login page that is vulnerable.
 These 2 links will help but do not have the direct answer. https://book.hacktricks.xyz/pentesting-web/login-bypass

 https://book.hacktricks.xyz/pentesting-web/nosql-injection